Journal of Comparative Neurology

 It is critical that all manuscripts employing animals identify whether the work that is being reported was approved by the institutional animal care and use committee at the site of the work.
 Any work that is done without such approval, or which is judged by the referees or the editors to involve cruelty or abuse of animals, will not be published.

 The sources of all materials and equipment must be identified.
 For chemical probes it is important to include the exact sequence of the nucleic acids or peptides against which the probe was raised.
 Otherwise, the work is inherently not repeatable.
-For antibodies, please prepare a table listing in the first column the name of the antibody; in the second column the exact structure of the immunogen against which the animal was immunized (note that a vague reference to a part of the molecule is not acceptable); in the third column the manufacturer, catalog or log number, species it was raised in, and whether it is a monoclonal or polyclonal antibody.
+For antibodies, please prepare a table listing in the first column the name of the antibody; in the second column the exact structure of the immunogen against which the animal was immunized (note that a vague reference to a part of the molecule is not acceptable); in the third column the manufacturer, catalog or lot number, the RRID (see Resource Identification Intiative section above), species it was raised in, and whether it is a monoclonal or polyclonal antibody; in the fourth column the concentration at which the antibody was used.
 In the text of the Methods section, include a section titled Antibody Characterization, in which there is a brief paragraph for each antibody used, explaining how it was characterized, and providing appropriate controls.
 Characterization includes information that assures the reader that the antibody specifically recognizes its supposed target.
 This can include Western blots (for which it is necessary to indicate the species and tissue examined, and the pattern of bands stained and their molecular weight), radioimmunoassay or ELISA, or other types of experiments.
 Controls may include preadsorption with the original antigen; attempts to stain tissue from knockout animals; comparisons with the in situ hybridization pattern, etc. For antibodies used as tissue markers (rather than to establish a novel and unique localization of the antigen), it is sufficient to indicate that the antibody stains the appropriate pattern of cellular morphology and distribution as demonstrated in previous publications, which should be cited.
 Note that we need the manuscript to actually give the evidence for characterization and specificity.
 Simple references to other papers where characterization has been done are not acceptable.